 But, removing makeup?
 That’s such a chore!
 Even more so when you come back home in the wee hours of the morning, after a night spent partying with your friends.
 All you want to do is get into your bed and sleep for hours.

-That makeup can wait until the morning, can it?
+That makeup can wait until the morning, can’t it?
 Surely, no harm can come if I sleep with makeup on once or twice?

 That’s what I used to tell myself, and I was SO wrong.
 Here’s why:

-But, there’s no way they can reach your skin if they are faced with a wall of makeup and other impurities.
+But, there’s no way these actives can reach your skin if they are faced with a wall of makeup and other impurities.
 They’ll just lie on top of them, doing nothing.